cca/libraries_course_lists2/readme.md

 `python faculty_groups.py data/data.json` will create many text file lists of faculty usernames in the "data" directory.
 Each file is named after the LDAP group that the accounts belong to.

-`python make_informer_csv.py data/data.json 2019FA` will create an "\_informer.csv" spreadsheet of course information, where data.json is the Workday JSON course information and "2019FA" is the current semester's short code.
+`python make_informer_csv.py data/data.json -s 2019FA` will create an "\_informer.csv" spreadsheet of course information, where data.json is the Workday JSON course information and "2019FA" is the current semester's short code.
 We can deprecate this script once the main app is in use.

 ## Testing